Our Mission

 Diana Schnabel-Arevalo, Chief Operating Officer

-Diana graduated from San Jose State University with a degree in Hospitality, Recreation and Tourism Management with an emphasis in Hospitality and a minor in Child & Adolescent Development.
-She began her career as an intern at the APJCC while still in college.
-Upon graduating, she became the APJCC’s Hospitality Manager, later becoming Director and then Senior Director of Operations.
+Diana began her career as an intern at the APJCC.
 Over the years, Diana has managed a variety of departments including the Welcome Desk, Hospitality & Rentals, Operations, the Youth & Camp Departments, and the annual South Bay Teen Idol singing competition.
 She currently also leads the Levy Family Campus Emergency Response Team and is the Team San Jose Maccabi Delegation Head.

 Teresa Larkin, Senior Director of Business Operations